-- Design the size, typeface, graphics, illustrations, and orientation of signs for the intended user based on where and by whom a sign will be viewed (e.g., by a pedestrian, by a driver, or by a passenger in a moving vehicle). - Utilize icons that are simple and easy to interpret in any language. - Design sign content including lettering and maps with a range of users in mind and include features such as contrasting sign content and clear lettering. - D. Locate maps and content that are intended to be viewed in close range between 35 and 55 inches above ground level. - Incorporate gateway signs within the public realm to strengthen the sense of place upon arrival. - Include wayfinding and other information within groundmounted signs.
+- A. Design the size, typeface, graphics, illustrations, and orientation of signs for the intended user based on where and by whom a sign will be viewed (e.g., by a pedestrian, by a driver, or by a passenger in a moving vehicle). - B. Utilize icons that are simple and easy to interpret in any language. - C. Design sign content including lettering and maps with a range of users in mind and include features such as contrasting sign content and clear lettering. - D. Locate maps and content that are intended to be viewed in close range between 35 and 55 inches above ground level. - E. Incorporate gateway signs within the public realm to strengthen the sense of place upon arrival. - F. Include wayfinding and other information within groundmounted signs.
 These signs should be at the human scale (targeting people walking, riding bicycles, and riding micromobility modes).
-Ground-mounted signage should not exceed 10-feet in height, measured from ground level. - Provide vehicle-focused information, with large lettering for easy reading, on banners mounted on street light poles when permitted.
+Ground-mounted signage should not exceed 10-feet in height, measured from ground level.
+Consider the integration of common international symbols into public wayfinding signage. - G. Provide vehicle-focused information, with large lettering for easy reading, on banners mounted on street light poles when permitted.
 Pole mounted signage should not exceed 16-feet in height, measured from ground level to the top of the banner.

-4D GATEWAY AND WAYFINDING SIGNAGE
+GATEWAY AND WAYFINDING SIGNAGE